softwaresaved/common-form-questions/application-questions.md

 #### Type:
 Paragraph Text

+### Question:
-### What were the main issues identified by the Institute's Software Evaluation Questionnaire?
+What were the main issues identified by the Institute's Software Evaluation Questionnaire?

 #### Applicability:
 Open Call